seanrreid/ccs_curriculim_hub/docs/exercises/react-github-users-query/README.md

 ## Objectives

-For this exercise you'll query the Github Users API for profile information on a specific user.
+This is a React-ified version of the [JS Fetch Exercise](/docs/exercises/js-fetch-practice/).
-You'll create a form that submits a username to the API and return the results on the same page.
+<br/>You'll create a form that submits a username, then you'll query the Github Users API for profile information on that user.

-The Github API URL is: `https://api.github.com/users/[username]`
+The Github Users API URL is: `https://api.github.com/users/[username]`

 :::info
-Replace `[username]` with an actual username, no brackets!
+REMINDER: Replace `[username]` with an actual username, no brackets!
 :::

 ### Learning Objectives